Wave-U-Mamba: An End-To-End Framework For High-Quality And Efficient Speech Super Resolution

 \subsection{\textit{Generator}}

-\textbf{Downsampling} Enhancing long-range dependency is a critical challenge in feature extraction within the waveform domain since approaching distant features is more difficult compared to mel spectrogram.
+\textbf{Downsampling} Enhancing long-range dependency is a critical challenge in feature extraction within the waveform domain.
+Approaching distant features in waveform domain is harder than time-frequency domain due to the comparatively longer duration that a single frame in spectrogram spans.
 Previous studies have primarily focused on modifying the hyperparameters of convolutional neural networks (CNN) to extract long-term dependencies in waveform domain \cite{oord2016wavenetgenerativemodelraw, baevski2020wav2vec20frameworkselfsupervised}.
 However, these approaches often involve deepening network layers or expanding kernel sizes, leading to the loss of valuable information or increased computational complexity.
 To address this issue, we propose the incorporation of Mamba as a global feature extractor, due to its capability to efficiently and effectively learn long-range patterns.
-Specifically, we introduce the MambaBlock that integrates Mamba with Layer Normalization (LN) \cite{ba2016layernormalization} and residual connection.
+Specifically, we introduce MambaBlock that integrates Mamba with Layer Normalization (LN) \cite{ba2016layernormalization} and residual connection.
 We set $M$, the number of MambaBlocks to 2.

-Mamba-based models are recognized for their difficulty in training, largely due to the sharp or occasionally non-convex nature of their loss landscapes \cite{huang2024clipmambaclippretrainedmamba}.
+Mamba-based models are recognized for their difficulty in training, largely due to the relatively sharp or non-convex nature of their loss landscapes \cite{huang2024clipmambaclippretrainedmamba}.
 To mitigate this challenge, and motivated by \cite{xiao2021earlyconvolutionshelptransformers}, we design a 1D version of stem embedding as an operator to map input representations into a high-dimensional latent space, facilitating more stable training of the Mamba model.
-A StemEmbedBlock is made of 1D convolution with a kernel size of 4 and stride of 1, followed by LN, LeakyReLU, and residual connections.
-In practice, we use $N=2$ blocks as a function to double the feature dimension, which further stabilizes the training process.
+A StemEmbedBlock is made of 1D convolution with a kernel size of 4 and a stride of 1, followed by LN, LeakyReLU, and residual connection.
+In practice, we set $N$, the number of StemEmbedBlocks to 2 to double the feature dimension, which further stabilizes the training process.
 The hidden dimension at the bottleneck layer is set to 256, which is comparatively lower than that of other U-Net based SSR architectures \cite{Liu_2022, kuleshov2017audiosuperresolutionusing}.
-By constraining the hidden dimension size, the model effectively limits the propagation of extraneous patterns from the interpolated LR signal $X_H$, such as those generated by sinc interpolation, ensuring that only relevant and meaningful features are captured.
+By constraining the hidden dimension size, the model effectively limits the propagation of extraneous patterns from the interpolated LR signal $X_H$, such as those generated by FFT interpolation, ensuring that only relevant and meaningful features are captured.